 Table 3 summarizes the assessment of the IT service management for both of service support and service delivery processes.
 We divided the results of this assessment into three categories.
 The first category is related to the processes that are not available, and which need to be developed from scratch (service level management, problem management and configuration management).
-The second category is related to the processes that are functional and partially available, but they are still not following any ITIL best practices (availability management, capacity management, incident management, change management and release management).
+The second category is related to the processes that are functional and partially available, but they are still not following any ITIL best practices (availability management, capacity management).
 The third and last category is related to the processes that are implemented and available, but still lack ITIL best practices (IT service continuity management).

-Table 3.
-Assessment analysis matrix
+Table 3 .
+Assessment analysis matrix 1 abic 5 • 1 1350555ment anarysis matin